lightningvend/vendimint/README.md

 ## Architecture

+TODO: Flesh out the documentation of the crate's architecture.

 The vendimint API is fairly simple.
 It provides two different device types, machines and managers.
 A machine is a device/application that receives funds, such as a vending machine or point-of-sale device.
 A manager is a device/application that manages one or more machines and is able to sweep funds received by them.
 Machines begin as unclaimed and unconfigured.
 They must be claimed by a manager, at which point the manager will automatically configure them, which gives them the details required to start receiving payments.

 Vendimint uses [Fedimint](https://fedimint.org/) to process payments (as the name suggests), and [Iroh](https://iroh.computer/) for the peer-to-peer networking layer between machines and managers.
 By relying on the uptime of the user's federation of choice, and of Iroh's hosted relays, vendimint machines and managers are able to operate without the need for any additional hosted infrastructure.